Sky Tonight

 Constellation

-The graph illustrates the annual visibility pattern of a Canis Minor, providing a comprehensive overview of its daily appearances and transit times throughout the year.
+The graph illustrates the constellation’s annual visibility pattern and its daily rise, set, and transit times throughout the year.

-The graph is structured with the vertical axis showing the hours of the day, ranging from 12 AM to 12 AM the next day, while the horizontal axis spans each day of the year.
+The vertical axis shows the hours of the day, while the horizontal axis spans the days of the year.

 Acknowledgements

-We gratefully acknowledge the International Astronomical Union (IAU) for defining and standardizing the official constellation boundaries, which provide a consistent framework for celestial mapping.
+We gratefully acknowledge the International Astronomical Union (IAU) for defining and standardizing the official constellation boundaries used in celestial mapping.

-Special thanks to Sky & Telescope Magazine and contributors Roger Sinnott and Rick Fienberg for their collaboration in producing the charts and tables.
-The constellation patterns, drawn by Alan MacRobert, were influenced by the work of H. A. Rey and thoughtfully adjusted to align with earlier traditions.
+Special thanks to Sky & Telescope Magazine and contributors Roger Sinnott and Rick Fienberg for producing the charts and tables.
+Alan MacRobert’s constellation patterns were influenced by the work of H. A. Rey and adjusted to align with earlier traditions.